Contractionary Fiscal Policy

 Definition of Contractionary Fiscal Policy:

-Contractionary fiscal policy includes any fiscal policy with the objective of relieving inflationary pressures by slowing down the economy using an increase in the marginal tax rate and a reduction in government spending.
+Contractionary fiscal policy includes fiscal measures aimed at relieving inflationary pressures by slowing down the economy.
+Two strategies used are increasing the marginal tax rate and cutting government spending.

 Detailed Explanation:

 Fiscal policy uses government spending and taxation to manage the economy.
-Taxes are primarily used to fund government operations, but in most economies, taxes are also used to redistribute income.
-The amount of a tax and how each taxpayer will respond to any change in the tax laws are essential considerations for discerning the effectiveness of a specific fiscal policy.
+Taxes not only finance government operations, but also redistribute income in most economies.
+The size of a tax and how taxpayers will respond to changes in tax laws are crucial factors in determining the effectiveness of a particular fiscal policy.

 A government may administer contractionary fiscal policy when the economy is overheated.
-An overheated economy is prone to unacceptable levels of inflation, shortages in available workers, and investment bubbles such as the real estate bubble that triggered the Great Recession.
+An overheated economy is prone to high levels of inflation, shortages in available workers, and investment bubbles such as the real estate bubble that triggered the Great Recession.
 Contractionary fiscal policy includes raising taxes, decreasing spending, or combining the two.
 These actions reduce an economy’s aggregate demand.
-Businesses cut production as their inventories increase.
-They may lay off workers or have their workers work fewer hours to produce less.
+As a result, businesses cut production as their inventories increase.
+They may lay off workers or reduce their working hours to produce less.
 Incomes fall, and households curtail spending.
 Businesses delay hiring or investing in new equipment.
 Businesses lower their prices to reduce their growing inventories.

-Fine-tuning an economy is challenging using fiscal policy.
-It takes time to move from the recognition of a problem to agreement on the best solution and finally implementing a policy.
+Fine-tuning an economy using fiscal policy is challenging.
+Recognizing a problem, agreeing on the best solution, and implementing a policy takes time.
 Once implemented, it takes time for the change to be felt throughout the economy.
-An action may prove counterproductive if a business cycle has entered a new phase.
-For example, assume the economy is in an economic boom, and inflation is excessive.
-A contractionary policy is appropriate, but Congress takes an entire year before acting.
-Congress finally passes a bill combining tax increases and spending cuts.
-Unfortunately, the peak has passed, and economic growth has slowed before the contractionary actions affect the economy.
+An action may prove counterproductive if the business cycle has entered a new phase.
+For example, if the economy is booming and there is excessive inflation, a contractionary policy is appropriate.
+However, if Congress takes an entire year before acting by passing a bill combining tax increases and spending cuts, it may be too late as the peak has passed and economic growth has already slowed.
 The consequence is that the economy slows more than is desired, which is why most economists favor monetary policy for fine-tuning the economy.

 Dig Deeper With These Free Lessons: